El Paredón Guatemala Travel Guide: What It’s Really Like (Surf, Hostels & Nightlife)

 I thought I’d stay in El Paredón for two, maybe three days.

-It’s a small surf town on Guatemala’s Pacific coast, known for its black sand beaches, palm trees, and growing backpacker scene.
-The kind of place that shows up on your itinerary as a quick stop—not somewhere you accidentally lose over a week.
+It’s the kind of place that shows up on your itinerary as a quick stop—not somewhere you accidentally lose over a week.

 Eight days later, I was still there.